Baumkuchen

 Baumkuchen ([ˈbaʊ̯mˌkuːxn̩]) is a kind of spit cake from German cuisine.
 It is also a popular dessert in Japan.
 The characteristic rings that appear in its slices resemble tree rings, and give the cake its German name, Baumkuchen, which literally translates to "tree cake" or "log cake".

 History

+Its prototype is thought to have been an ancient Greek pastry called obelias (Ancient Greek: οβελίας, romanized: ovelías, lit. 'skewer', 'spit stick', 'rotisserie stick'); it got this name from the method of baking, made by wrapping and baking the dough around a wooden stick, an "obelisks" (spits), as it was rotated over the fire (see also Souvla), and because it was sold for an obol (όβολο; a small value coin).

-It is disputed who made the first Baumkuchen and where it was first baked.
-One theory is that it was invented in the German town of Salzwedel, which is further popularized by the town itself.
-Another theory suggests it began as a Hungarian wedding cake.
-In Ein new Kochbuch (lit.
-"A New Cookbook"), the first cookbook written for professional chefs by Marx Rumpolt, there is a recipe for Baumkuchen.
+Other theories suggest that Baumkuchen began as a Hungarian wedding cake, or that it was invented by German bakers in the town of Salzwedel.

+In Ein neues Kochbuch (lit.
+"A New Cookbook"), the first cookbook written for professional chefs, by Marx Rumpolt, there is a recipe for Baumkuchen.
 This publication puts the origin of Baumkuchen as far back at 1581, the year the cookbook was first published.
 Marx Rumpolt had previously worked as a chef in Hungary and Bohemia.